 There are many options to stop, retard or even regrow your own hair.
-It is important to consult Dr Memar, who is a hair specialist and will devise a medical plan to address your specific type of hair loss.
+It is important to consult Dr Shah and Dr. Chughtai, who are hair specialists and will devise a medical plan to address your specific type of hair loss.

 Platelet Rich Plasma